IvayloArsov/softuni_python/README.md

 ## 📚 Overview

-This repository is a treasure trove of my personal solutions and progress through the Python Developer curriculum at SoftUni.
+This repo is a collection of my personal solutions and progress through the Python Developer curriculum at SoftUni.
 It's organized by courses and individual assignments, showcasing my coding journey step by step.